-Autoimmune Diseases; Bacterial Infections; Pregnancy Complications; Pregnancy Complications, Infectious; Antiphospholipid Syndrome; Toll-Like Receptors; Nod Signaling Adaptor Proteins; Immune System Processes
+Autoimmune Diseases; Fetal Membranes, Premature Rupture; Immunity, Innate; Placenta; Pregnancy Complications; Pregnancy Complications, Infectious; Pregnancy in Diabetics; Antiphospholipid Syndrome; Antibodies, Antiphospholipid; MicroRNAs; Toll-Like Receptors; Nod Signaling Adaptor Proteins; Exosomes; Immune System Processes; Inflammasomes

 Dr. Abrahams' lab studies Reproductive Immunology with a focus on the impact the immune system and immunological processes have on pregnancy outcome.
 Her research is concentrated on three areas:

 (1) Innate immune responses to infection at the maternal-fetal interface: A primary focus of the lab is to investigate the function of innate immune pattern recognition receptors at the maternal-fetal interface in order to understand how gestational tissues respond to infection, and how these responses play a role in adverse pregnancy outcomes, such as preterm birth.
-A major focus has been on placental trophoblast responses to infection.
-Our studies have found that the trophoblast and other gestational cells/tissues express Toll-like receptors (TLRs) and Nod-like receptors (NLRs) which elicit a wide range of effects; ranging from specific antiviral/microbial responses and inflammation to apoptosis.
+Our studies have found that the placental trophoblast and the fetal membranes express Toll-like receptors (TLRs), Nod-like receptors (NLRs), and inflammasome components.
+We also study these immune systems in the context of non-infectious stimuli during pregnancy.
+Through these innate immune pathways, these tissues/cells elicit a wide range of effects; ranging from specific antiviral/microbial responses and inflammation to apoptosis.

 (2) Mechanisms of antiphospholipid antibody-induced pregnancy complications.
 Another major area of interest to the lab is the impact antiphospholipid antibodies (aPL) have on a woman's chance of reproductive success.
 Women with antiphospholipid syndrome are at risk for recurrent pregnancy loss and preeclampsia. aPL are known to directly target the placenta.
-Studies in the lab are characterizing the mechanisms by which aPL alter trophoblast function.
-We are also testing the efficacy of various therapeutic agents on trophoblast reposnes to aPL in order to determine better ways to prevent obstetrical problems in these patients.
+Studies in the lab characterize the mechanisms by which aPL alter trophoblast function.
+We use mechanistic findings to identify new predictors of adverse pregnancy outcomes in these pateints, We also use our in vitro studies to test the efficacy of various therapeutic agents on trophoblast resposnes to aPL in order to determine better ways to prevent obstetrical problems in these patients.

-- Mulla, MJ, Salmon, JE, Chamley, LW, Brosens, JJ, Boeras, CM, Kavathas, KB, Abrahams, VM.
-A role for uric acid and the Nalp3 inflammasome in antiphospholipid antibody-induced IL-1ß production by human first trimester trophoblast.
-Plos One 2013 Jun 6;8(6):e
+- Mulla MJ, Salmon JE, Chamley LW, Brosens JJ, Boeras CM, Kavathas PB, Abrahams VM.
+A role for uric acid and the Nalp3 inflammasome in antiphospholipid antibody-induced IL-1β production by human first trimester trophoblast.
+PLoS One.
+2013 Jun 6;8(6):e65237